kalisio/kaabah/docs/how-does-it-work/README.md

 It also support basic authentication to access the services using the variables `AUTH_USER` and `AUTH_PASSWORD`.
 This means that **portainer** and **grafana** authentication have been disabled.

-Considering a Terraform workspace named `app-dev`, the default subdomain will be `app.dev`and the **traefik** configuration will be as the following diagram:
+Considering a Terraform workspace named `app-dev`, the default subdomain will be `app.dev`and the **traefik** configuration will be as shown in the following diagram:

 ![traefik routing](./../assets/kaabah-traefik.svg)

+## Prometheus

+## Grafana

+By default, **Grafana** is shipped with the following customisation:
+* UI:
+  * Login form disabled: indeed the access to **Grafana** requires to be authenticated (basic auth).
+This requirement is defined using Traefik frontend rule.
+  * The default user is granted the `EDITOR` permissions.
+* Datasources: the Prometheus datasource is included by default.
+* Dashboards: 2 dashboards are provided by default:
+  * Cluster overview which allow to visualize the main metrics of the cluster nodes
+  * Swarm overview which allow to visualize the main metrics of the Docker swarm